Managerial pressure mounts as light shines on Phillips

 With Gustaf Lagerbielke, the summer signing from Elfsborg, having a shaky performance against Rangers, Phillips could be given his chance to impress prior to Tuesday's Champions League trip to face Feyenoord.

-With the impressive Cameron Carter-Vickers close to a return from injury, the battle for those two places at the heart of Celtic's defence is hotting up again.
+With the impressive Cameron Carter-Vickers close to a return from injury along with Yuki Kobayashi, the battle for those two places at the heart of Celtic's defence is hotting up again.

 Managers in the spotlight - Montgomery and Beale